 This means staying in contact with your audience with content that meets their particular level of interest, but strengthening your profile gradually with them as an expert and trusted source.
 You then move on to converting these warmed up leads into sales prospects and then into customers.

-Creating new leads at the middle of the funnel centers on the strategic use of targeted and compelling content to create and reinforce a relationship with potential leads and customers.
+Creating new leads in the middle of the funnel centers on the strategic use of targeted and compelling content to build and reinforce a relationship with potential leads and customers.
 This content should directly target the demand you have identified through the listening stage to reflect the buying cycle in your potential customers to ensure that the right information reaches the right leads at the right time.
 It includes online content such as:

 - White papers

 To generate content, you also need to consider how to identify and utilize the intellectual property and specialist knowledge within your business.
 This is your unique content asset and applying it right will help raise your profile as an industry leader.

 This is the stage where you engage in a conversation with your potential customers by building an audience for your products or services.
 So, you need to get your content published, promoted, and distributed through social media channels, industry websites, online communities, forums, and Internet PR channels.

 The vital thing is getting your content seen—and noticed—in all the right places.
 It’s also about knowing which marketing platforms your potential customers use and connecting and conversing with them through these as effectively as possible.

 Next, you transform—managing the evolution of a lead into a customer, or, to put it more simply, helping people move from thinking about buying your product or service to buying your product or service.
 This important step involves turning your ongoing conversations into leads and those leads into opportunities and new customers.
 You do this by tracking and tapping into your customer’s buying cycle with lead management, lead scoring, and lead nurturing.